The most radical, subversive cop comedy in history is ‘Reno 911’—and it’s back to mock cops even more

 “I’m Black, I’m from Minneapolis, I play a cop on the show, and there are many similarities between George Floyd and myself,” Yarbrough says.
 “So, it felt very personal.
 I started wondering about, ‘Can we ever be funny doing this show again?'”

-The first thing Yarbrough did was coordinate with the rest of the cast to donate $10,000 to Floyd’s family for funeral expenses.
-Later on, he had a series of searching conversations with the rest of the cast, individually, to discuss the future of the show.
+The first thing Yarbrough did after the news broke was coordinate with the rest of the cast to donate $10,000 to Floyd’s family for funeral expenses.
+Later on, he initiated a series of searching conversations with the rest of the cast, individually, to discuss the future of the show.

 “My pitch to Cedric [Yarbrough] when we talked about this,” Lennon says, “was that it’s ironic that Cops was canceled and Reno 911 was picked up for an eighth season on the same day.
 [Editor’s note: According to Quibi, talks for an eighth season are still ongoing.]
 I think it’s cool that maybe we get to sort of write the end of the story.”